opendatainitiative/opendatainitiative.github.io/members.md

 title: Members
 ---
 # {{ page.title}}
-ODI uses sponsorship to support it's [mission](/about#mission).
+ODI uses membership to support it's [mission](/about#mission).
 Our objectives include:

 * Continuing to improve open data portal and legislation standards in collaboration with our partners
 * Participating and organizing events promoting government financial transparency